-- □ Breastfeeding lowers the risk of infections in babies and the risk of sudden infant death syndrome (SIDS).
-Feed your baby on-cue when she seems hungry. - □ Other foods are not needed until your baby is ready for solids, a few weeks before to just after 6 months old. - □ If your baby is taking breastmilk, give him Vitamin D drops (400 IU/day or 800 IU/day in Northern communities).
-You should also take Vitamin D yourself while breastfeeding (400 IU/day). - Breast milk can be stored for 3 4 hours at room temp less than 29 degrees C (85 degrees F), 3-5 days in your fridge, 3-6 months in a freezer with a separate door, and 6 to 12 months in a chest-type freezer below -20C (-4F). - □ The bowel movements (stools) of your breastfed baby may now be firmer and pasty rather than wet and seedy, and can occur as often as several times a day or only once or twice a week. - □ When breastmilk is not available, give commercial, not homemade, formula, when your baby seems hungry.
-At this age, he will likely drink about 600 to 900 mL (20 to 30 oz) formula per day. - Remember to let her eat as little or as much as she is hungry for.
+- ☐ Breastfeeding helps protect against sudden infant death syndrome (SIDS) and may lower the risk of infections in babies.
+Feed your baby on-cue when she seems hungry. - Other foods are not needed until your baby is ready for solids, a few weeks before to just after 6 months old. - ☐ If your baby is taking breastmilk, give him Vitamin D drops (400 IU/day or 800 IU/day in Northern communities).
+You should also take a standard multivitamin containing Vitamin D (400 IU/day) yourself while breastfeeding - □ Breast milk can be stored for 3 4 hours at room temp less than 29° C (85° F), 3-5 days in your fridge, 3-6 months in a freezer with a separate door, and 6 to 12 months in a chest-type freezer below -20° C (-4° F). - ☐ The bowel movements (stools) of your breastfed baby may now be firmer and pasty rather than wet and seedy and can occur as often as several times a day or only once or twice a week. - ☐ When breastmilk is not available, give commercial, not homemade, formula, when your baby seems hungry.
+At this age, he will likely drink about 600 to 900 mL (20 to 30 oz) formula per day. - ☐ Remember to let her eat as little or as much as she is hungry for.
 Never force her to eat.